state-adapt/state-adapt/libs/spaghetti-core/spec.md

 - General syntax detection takes precedence over API-specific recognition.
 Bare call statements, including awaited or syntax-wrapped calls, are `discarded-call` commands without consulting recognizers.
 - API-specific, custom, and programmatic recognizers are fallbacks only for imperative calls embedded in value-producing contexts that the general statement rule would otherwise miss.
-- Built-in fallbacks are limited to mutation APIs with usable return values.
-JavaScript, DOM, and Redux remain; the StateAdapt, React, Angular, and RxJS families are removed because their recognized mutations return `void`.
+- Built-in fallbacks are limited to JavaScript and DOM mutation APIs with usable return values.

 ---